 Pregnancy Ultrasound in the First Trimester

-Another reason you may be invited for an early ultrasound is if you have suspected ectopic pregnancy, these can be incredibly dangerous if left untreated.
+Another reason you may be invited for an early ultrasound is if you (at 8 weeks pregnant) have had bleeding or if you have a suspected ectopic pregnancy, these can be incredibly dangerous if left untreated.

-If you are worried about miscarriage you may opt to go for an early ultrasound.
+If you are worried about miscarriage, you can opt for an 8-week ultrasound.
 To see the statistics on miscarriages at this rate you can see the following chart from Datazye

-We ask Scan Practitioner Kathryn Scatchard from Early Days Baby Scan Wakefield commonly asked questions about the 8 week ultrasound;
+We ask Early Days Ultrasound from Wakefield a few questions about the 8-week ultrasound;

 An 8-week scan can be performed transvaginally, but we use transabdominal at this stage of pregnancy.